openshift/microshift/README.md

 Microshift keeps all its state in its data-dir, which defaults to `/var/lib/microshift` when running Microshift as privileged user and `$HOME/.microshift` otherwise.
 Note that running Microshift unprivileged only works without node role at the moment (i.e. using `--roles=controlplane` instead of the default of `--roles=controlplane,node`).

 ### Kubeconfig
-The `install.sh` script should place the kubeconfig file for you.
-If you need it for another user or to use externally the kubeadmin's kubeconfig is placed `/var/lib/microshift/resources/kubeadmin/kubeconfig` during configuration.
+When starting the Microshift for the first time the Kubeconfig file is created.
+If you need it for another user or to use externally the kubeadmin's kubeconfig is placed at `/var/lib/microshift/resources/kubeadmin/kubeconfig`.

 ### Contributing